bugbiteme/hello-spring/README.md

 From here you can copy and paste the import command provided:

-example `oc import-image my-redhat-openjdk-18/openjdk18-openshift --from=registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift —confirm`
+example `oc import-image my-redhat-openjdk-18/openjdk18-openshift --from=registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift —-confirm`

 This will tell OpenShift how to find the Java S2I image.